Yammer and Office 365 Groups

 To use Office 365 connected groups in Yammer, make sure your Yammer network meets the following requirements:

 You must enforce Office 365 identity for Yammer users.
 When you first enforce Office 365 identity there is a seven-day trial period, after which the Status of your Office 365 Identity Enforcement changes to Committed.

-Your Yammer network must be in a 1:1 network configuration.
+Since October 16, 2018, all Yammer networks must be in a 1:1 network configuration.
 This means you have one Yammer network that is associated with one Office 365 tenant.
 This is required as of October 16, 2018.
 For more information, see FAQ: Consolidating multiple Yammer networks.